Softcorp-Industries/hobo_hub/src/blog/freddiesblogs/2022-10-23-mission-ftf.md

 5 years ago I found myself in a very unfortunate position in life.
 I had a big financial set back and legal issuies which led to a homeless situation.
 I had no idea where to go for shelter, where I could get a hot meal or where I could shower and clean up.
 Would you know if you had to survive tomorrow on the street?
 </p>
 <p>
-I struggled with deep depression for most of my life so being homeless didn't help any.
+I struggled with depression for most of my life so being homeless didn't help any.
 I didn't know where get some of my basic needs met, which in turn caused more depression.
 This lead to a neverending cycle of basic survival mode which I stayed in for a couple of years.
-This wasn't just because I didn't ask for help, it had more to do with not knowing where to get the help.
+This wasn't just because I didn't ask for help because I didn't know where to get the help.
 </p>
 <p>
 There are a lot of people in this city willing to help.
 The problem was I didn't know the names of the places, where they where or what they offered.
 Over time I started to learn where I could go for certain things.
-This took a very long time for me, I didn't wanna ask for help, I did try on my own but that took a long time.
+This took a very long time for me, I did try on my own.
 </p>
 <p>
 When the Pandemic started in early 2020 I was homeless.
 I did mange to get into an apartment shortly after the world shut down.
 This was where I did a lot of reflextion on my life and looked at a direction I thought I needed to go.
 I started to learn web development online.
 I learned HTML, CSS and javaScript from free web development tutorial sites, youTube Videos and building my own static web sites.